Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_thermistors_PT1000.md

 The **B** parameter (B4725) means that the thermistor B value *over the temperature range of interest* is 4725.
 The B values quoted in thermistor datasheets are typically quoted over a range 25 to 75C, which may be OK for bed thermistor but is too low a range for a hot end thermistor.
 That's why the B values recommended by RRF differ from the values in the datasheet.
 Also, if the C parameter is used then the B value has to be adjusted.

 The **C** parameter (C7.06e-8) is optional.
 Using the correct value widens the temperature ranges over which the accuracy is good.
 So it's not normally needed for bed or chamber thermistors, which don't operate over a large temperature range in typical 3D printers; but it's a good idea to use it for hot end thermistors if appropriate B and C values are known.

-Technical note: when the C paramter is present, RRF uses the Steinhart-Hart thermistor model.
-The RRF C parameter is equal to the Stenhart-Hart C coefficient; but the RRF B parameter is the reciprocal of the Steinhart-Hart B coefficient.

 ### RepRapFirmware 2.x